chrisdicarlo/laravel-config-checker/README.md

 php artisan config:check
 ```

-The command will scan your Php code under `app` and your Blade views under `resources/views`.
+The command will scan your Php code under `app`, `database`, `routes`, `bootstrap` and your Blade views under `resources/views`.
 Any errors will be displayed in a table with information on the location and missing reference:

 ![Sample Output](output-sample.png)